Sebastião José de Carvalho e Melo, 1st Marquis of Pombal: Pombaline Reforms

-The Pombaline Reforms were a series of reforms intended to make Portugal economically self-sufficient by means of expanding Brazilian territory, streamlining the administration of colonial Brazil, and fiscal and economic reforms both in the colony and in Portugal.
-However, these encountered difficulties and ultimately failed in modernizing both the Portuguese and the Brazilian economies.
+The Pombaline Reforms were a series of reforms intended to make the Portuguese Empire economically self-sufficient by means of expanding Brazilian territory, streamlining the administration of colonial Brazil, and instituting fiscal and economic reforms both in the colony and in Portugal.
+However, implementing them would prove difficult and modern economists consider the policies to have largely failed in effecting the intended modernization of either the Portuguese or the Brazilian economy.

+These reforms coincided with and often complimented Pombal's promotion and acceleration of the slave trade to Brazil.
+Certain policies actively encouraged slaveholding, such as a 1751 decree that protected colonists from foreclosure if they owned more than thirty slaves.
+Pombal believed that the expansion of Brazil, its economy, and the scale of resource exploitation would require a large-scale population transfer.
+In a secret letter to Captain general Gomes Friere de Andrade (1688–1763) dated January 1750, Pombal explains his reasoning: "as the power and wealth of every country consist principally in the number and multiplication of the people who inhabit it... this number is most indispensable now on the frontiers of Brazil".
+However, due to Brazil's size, providing this influx from Portugal alone was deemed "not humanly possible".
+In contrast to importing African slaves, Pombal also proposed the emancipation of Brazil's native population and its intermarriage with Portuguese colonists.

 During the Age of Enlightenment Portugal was considered small and unprogressive.
 It was a country of three million people in 1750.
 The economy of Portugal before the reforms was a relatively stable one, though it had become dependent on colonial Brazil for much of its economic support, and England for much of its manufacturing support, based on the Methuen Treaty of 1703.
 Even exports from Portugal went mostly through expatriate merchants like the English port wine shippers and French businessmen like Jácome Ratton, whose memoirs are scathing about the efficiency of his Portuguese counterparts.

 The need to grow a manufacturing sector in Portugal was made more imperative by the excessive spending of the Portuguese crown, the 1755 Lisbon earthquake, the expenditures on wars with Spain for South American territories, and the exhaustion of gold mines and diamond mines in Brazil.